Teaching is an art, one mastered through extensive practice.

 Students often see evidence of the social sciences in their own lives.
 Yet they fail to see the fields’ larger implications.
 As a once-professional in the field, you can broaden their understanding of how theories in this expansive area shape populations and societies beyond their own experiences.
 Through this broadened application, students can gain a more nuanced appreciation of the roles social sciences play in the world.

-Language Arts and Reading Teacher
+What subjects does a Language Arts and Reading Teacher cover?

 Language arts and reading teachers teach core and elective classes in K-12 education.
 They teach classes like: